 - Creating Pinterest graphics using a program like Canva

 - Uploading pins and writing pin titles and descriptions in Pinterest

-- Scheduling pins either manually or with a tool like Tailwind
+- Scheduling pins either manually or with a scheduling tool

 - Creating boards, following accounts, and repinning other pins